 If headless is so great, why do retailers still use rigid platforms like Magento?

-The problem with headless commerce platforms is its flexibility, the thing that also makes it so powerful.
+Many people see the main problem with headless commerce platforms is its flexibility, the thing that also makes it so powerful.
 It opens the door of innumerable possibilities to reinvent retail, and imposes a creative approach to creating commerce experiences.
 This may be a problem for all those who are used to templates and pre-packaged software that dictates the user experience, and takes away the decision-making process.
 Therefore headless probably isn't the right choice for you, if you're after a more cookie-cutter store where all architectural decisions have been made for you.

 In general, businesses that choose headless eCommerce solution, are those who are after a highly customised platform that could be easily integrated with other third party services.